danbaidong1111/SmoothNormal/README.md

 * Write Target: Write smoothnormal data to `vertetx color` RGB, RG or `tangent` RGB, RG.
 * Vert Dist Thresold: Vertex diatance squre < value will treate as a single vertex.
 See SmoothNormalGPU computeshader.

+# Important
+Model vertexes should merged by distance.